Peach and Prosciutto Salad (High Protein & Healthy)

 Final Peach and Prosciutto Salad Presentation

-Ready to try another savory, herby Mediterranean favorite for your next lunch?
-Check out my Greek Gyro Salad next for a bold, high-protein bowl that satisfies every craving!
+Looking for another savory, herby favorite for your next high-protein meal prep?
+Check out my Greek gyro salad next for a bold, satisfying bowl that hits all your macros!

 Leave a Comment